Discrete Guidance Matching: Exact Guidance for Discrete Flow Matching: Discrete Flow Guidance

 \begin{remark} The rate-based guidance involves multiple forward passes, which depend on the number of nonzero elements in the transition rate $u_t^p(z,\rvx_t),~z\neq \rvx_t$, given the current state $\rvx_t$.
-If the initial distribution is a masked point mass $\delta_\mask$, the rate-based guidance entails $\mc{D}+1$ function calls in each sampling step, which is still computationally inefficient; see \cref{fig:toy_selected_and_speed} (d).
+If one use the always-valid sampling algorithm with rate-based guidance \cref{alg:sampling with rate-based guidance}, the guidance entails $\mc{D}+1$ function calls in each sampling step, which is still computationally inefficient; see \cref{fig:toy_selected_and_speed} (d).
 For predictor guidance, \cite{nisonoff2024unlocking} proposed to use the first-order approximation to estimate the log-ratio $\log\frac{p(y|\rvx_t=z)}{p(y|\rvx_t=x)}$ for efficient sampling.
 To be specific, we give the general form based on our proposed rate-based guidance:

 Plugging this into \eqref{thm:diffusion guidance}, the approximated guidance is

 However, this approximation not only introduces an approximation error but is also unreasonable for discrete data modeling, since the value of the right-hand side depends mainly on the location of $z$ and $x$ in Euclidean space.
 Fortunately, our proposed posterior-based guidance enables sampling at low computational cost without approximation, requiring only a single forward pass. \cref{table:comparison of guidance} summarizes three types of discrete guidance. \end{remark}